maehler/phd-thesis/markdown/acknowledgements.md

 Without all the people at Umeå Plant Science Centre I don't think I would be where I am today.
 It was here that I got the inspiration to pursue a PhD in the first place.
-Thanks to David for lending out his couch whenever I visited, and a big thanks to Jing for contributing to the more hard-core genetics side of things.
+Thanks to David for nice discussions and for lending out his couch whenever I visited, and a big thanks to Jing for contributing to the more hard-core genetics side of things.
-A special thank you goes out to Nat and Tiggy for always being there to correct my crappy English and answer my naïve biology questions.
+A special thank you goes out to Nat and Tiggy for providing me with interesting data and for guiding me through the more hairy biology.
-Without their contributions I would have been at least two papers short.
+Working together with you has been a huge source of inspiration to me, and for that you have my gratitude.

 Last but not least, the Biostatistics group.
-What an amazing collection of people always having their doors and minds open.
+What an amazing collection of people, always having their doors and minds open.
-In case you had some onscure R question, or just wanted to see a cool plot, Lars Jr.\ was the go-to guy.
-I will miss the coffee breaks in the appendix, the fishing stories of Lars Sr\., the marathon/Birken ramblings from Trygve and Solve, as well as all the electric car propaganda (I'm looking at you Hilde).
+It has been a privilege sharing the workplace with you, and I will miss the coffee breaks in the appendix, the fishing stories, the marathon/Birken/factor discussions, the food festivals, the Bollywood dancing, as well as all the electric car propaganda.
 There were seldom boring moments, much thanks to the party committee led by Navreet and Guro.
-All in all, you're awesome!
+You are all awesome!

 \vfill

 \parbox{\textwidth}{
 	\raggedleft{
-		May 2, 2016\\
+		June 6, 2016\\
 		Ås, Norway\\
 		Niklas Mähler